uarc/uforth/doc/src/dictionary.md

 ### shell_xt
 - Contains the xt which is used by `INTERPRET` for determining what to do with words.

+### STATE
+- Sets the carry bit to `1` if the compiler is in compilation state.
+Any user-defined states will appear as `0`.

 ### tail_paddr
 - Contains the program address off the tail call.